Attendance Policy and Procedure

 • The academy recognises that child-on-child abuse is a rarely witnessed event, and that the most likely source of information will be through hearsay (either direct from the victim, or indirectly through witnesses or parents).

-• Children in Care
+• Children in care

-• Foster Carers do not have parental responsibility for the children in their care, although they are responsible for ensuring their regular school attendance.
+• Foster carers do not have parental responsibility for the children in their care, although they are responsible for ensuring their regular school attendance.

-• If a Child in Care is not attending the academy, or there are concerns about their attendance, the academy will seek advice from the Local Authority’s Virtual School and the child’s social worker, as well as communicating with the pupil and foster carer.
+• If a child in care is not attending the academy, or there are concerns about their attendance, the academy will seek advice from the local authority’s virtual school and the child’s social worker, as well as communicating with the pupil and foster carer.

-• Disability Related Absence
+• Disability related absence

-• The academy will ensure ‘reasonable adjustments’ are made for disabled pupils (defined as those with a ‘physical or mental impairment which has a substantial and long-term adverse effect on that person’s ability to carry out normal day to day activities’).
+• The academy will ensure reasonable adjustments are made for disabled pupils (defined as those with a ‘physical or mental impairment which has a substantial and long-term adverse effect on that person’s ability to carry out normal day to day activities’).
 This may include changes to the physical environment, curriculum or the way information is provided, as well as providing auxiliary aids and equipment, or tailored services.

 • The academy recognises that some disabled pupils may need additional support to attend regularly and that, for some pupils, they may have more absence due to their disability, for example due to attending medical appointments.
-The academy will ensure disabled pupils are not penalised for absence related to their disability and will support the pupil and family to access support from external agencies where appropriate.
+We will ensure disabled pupils are not penalised for absence related to their disability and will support the pupil and family to access support from external agencies where appropriate.

-• Young Carers
+• Young carers

 The academy recognises that pupils who are Young Carers may have caring responsibilities that impact on their punctuality and/or attendance.
-Where this is the case the academy will work with the pupil and family to encourage them to access appropriate support, including direct support from Young Carers and any other support the pupil and family may need; the academy will also provide support in school where appropriate.
+Where this is the case, the academy will work with the pupil and family to encourage them to access appropriate support, including direct support from the Young Carers service and any other support the pupil and family may need; the academy will also provide support in school where appropriate.

 • Parents who live separately

-• Complex Family Circumstances
+• Complex family circumstances

 • Formal non-attendance process